alegrimaldi20/Audit-TSwap/README.md

     }
 ```

-Additionally, it might be wise to add a deadline to the function, as there is currently no deadline.
-(MEV later)
+Additionally, it might be wise to add a deadline to the function, as there is currently no deadline (MEV later).

 ### [H-5] In `TSwapPool::_swap` the extra tokens given to users after every `swapCount` breaks the protocol invariant of `x * y = k`